Mobarak786/best-signup-page/README.md

 # best-signup-page
-using recat js to design the best frontend of signup page using otp. this is a react + vite + tailwind css project
+#using React js to design the best frontend of signup page using otp.
+3this is a react + vite + tailwind css project